 - If you win, you can collect the prize within 24 hours.

-Small wooden balls (bulilyos) marked with numbers 1-37 are placed inside the rattan bottle container that is also used in Bingo draws.
-The cabos are there to witness the draw and demonstrate a semblance of honesty.
+As said above the cabos are there to witness the draw and demonstrate a semblance of honesty.
 The one in-charge of the draw shakes the numbers inside the container.
 The first number of the winning combination is drawn and duly recorded.
 The number is returned inside the container for the next draw.
 Another number is drawn to complete the winning combination.

 Tumbok and Sahod – a bet placed on the order of the numbers drawn